The Feasibility Study of Polymer Artificial Heart Valve for the Treatment the Mitral Valve Disease. (HeartEpoch)

 1 day after operation, 7 days after operation, 1 months after operation, 3 months after operation.

-The improvement of NYHA from basement
+The change of NYHA from basement

 Time Frame: 7 days after operation, 30 days after operation, 3 months after operation